 The Grouse bills itself as “the highest selling Whisky in Scotland since 1980.”
 So one would assume that the Scottish should know a thing or two about their own distilled gift to mankind.
-And if this stuff has been the best selling thing over there since Clemson last won a football game that mattered, then it cannot be too bad.
+And if this stuff has been the best selling thing over there since Georgia last won a football game that mattered, then it cannot be too bad.
 Right?
 Well in this case, yes.
 Even though that logic would also tell us that Budweiser is America’s favorite beer and Americans sure know their beers so Bud has to be World Class.
 Right?
 In that case, fuck no.

 But back to The Grouse.
 This blend of fine malt whiskeys, such as Macallan and Highland Park, is then paired with grain whiskeys for a very smooth taste.
-I would recommend this one be poured over some ice, but try it out and see which way you prefer to drink it.
+I would recommend this one be poured over some ice, but try it out neat and see which way you prefer to drink it.

 Vodka: TITO’S HANDMADE VODKA